Programming-The-Next-Step-2021/Week_1/README.md

 the recipes shown may include some things you did not input.
 But the top recipes shown, will be the ones with the least amount of additional ingredients needed.

+Outside of the course for which this program was made, please make your own API key through spoonacular in order to run the program.
+This can be changed under api_key.